 10. Books for Preppers

 Either one is an inexpensive gift for a prepper and a great read!
-And for more ideas, check out our post on Off-Grid Reading List.
+For more ideas, check out our post on Off-Grid Reading List.

 Whether you're looking for gifts for men or women, you'll find something on this list to suit the prepper you know.

-When looking at preppers' gifts, think about what concerns them the most.
+When looking at preppers' gifts, consider what concerns them the most.
 And then consider your budget.
-These ten items are just a small sampling of items that could help equip and prepare someone to survive in a variety of extreme situations.
+These ten items are just a small sampling of items that could help equip and prepare someone to survive in various extreme situations.

 What do you recommend as great gifts for preppers?
 Let us know in the comments below.